Carnation Revolution: Aftermath

 First laws published in the Diário do Governo following the overthrow of the government.

-After the coup, power was held by the National Salvation Junta (a military junta).
-Portugal experienced a turbulent period, known as the Processo Revolucionário Em Curso (Ongoing Revolutionary Process).
+Following the coup, power was held by the National Salvation Junta, and after by the Revolutionary Council.
+Portugal experienced a turbulent period, known as the Ongoing Revolutionary Process which culminated in the Hot Summer of 1975.

 The conservative forces surrounding Spinola and the MFA radicals initially confronted each other covertly or overtly, and Spinola was forced to appoint key MFA figures to senior security positions.
 Right-wing military figures attempted an unsuccessful counter-coup, leading to Spinola's removal from office.
 Unrest within the MFA between leftist forces often close to the Communist Party, and more moderate groups often allied with the Socialists eventually led to the group's splintering and dissolution.

-This stage of the PREC lasted until the coup of 25 November 1975, led by a group of far-left officers, specifically Otelo Saraiva de Carvalho.
+This stage of the PREC (Note: Portuguese: Processo Revolucionário em Curso, Ongoing revolutionary process.) lasted until the failed coup of 25 November 1975, led by a group of far-left officers, specifically Otelo Saraiva de Carvalho.
 It was said to be a Communist plot to seize power, in order to discredit the powerful Communist Party.
 It was followed by a successful counter-coup by more centrist officers, and was marked by constant friction between liberal-democratic forces and leftist-communist political parties.
 Portugal's first free election was held on 25 April 1975 to write a new constitution replacing the 1933 constitution in force during the Estado Novo era.
 Another election was held in 1976, and the first constitutional government, led by centre-left socialist Mário Soares, took office.